Hot Rats: Background

-Because Hot Rats largely consists of instrumental jazz-influenced compositions with extensive soloing, the music sounds very different from earlier Zappa albums, which featured satirical vocal performances with extensive use of musique concrète and editing.
-Besides Zappa, multi-instrumentalist Ian Underwood and guitarist Lowell George are the only members of the Mothers to appear on the album, with Underwood being Zappa's primary musical collaborator.
-Other featured musicians were bassists Max Bennett and Shuggie Otis (who was only 15 years old at the time of the session); drummers John Guerin, Paul Humphrey and Ron Selico; and electric violinists Don "Sugarcane" Harris and Jean-Luc Ponty.
+After the release of Uncle Meat in April 1969, The Mothers of Invention embarked on a short UK tour, followed by extensive touring of the US and Canada from June through August.
+It was during this period that the financial strain of supporting a ten-piece band (each of whom was paid $200 a week) began to weigh on Zappa, who considered splitting up the group.
+One indication that he would do so was the start of work on his second solo album, which began in mid-July.
+Besides Zappa, multi-instrumentalist Ian Underwood was the only member of the current Mothers lineup to appear on the album, with Underwood also acting as Zappa's primary musical collaborator.
+Other featured musicians were bassists Max Bennett and Shuggie Otis (who was 15 years old at the time of the session); drummers John Guerin, Paul Humphrey and Ron Selico; and electric violinists Don "Sugarcane" Harris and Jean-Luc Ponty.
+Just after the sessions were finished in late August, Zappa formally disbanded the original Mothers of Invention.